neuroinformatics-unit/photon-mosaic/docs/source/user_guide/configuration.md

 - `mem_mb`: Memory allocation per job
 - `tasks`: Number of parallel tasks
 - `nodes`: Number of compute nodes

+For more details about SLURM configuration options, see the [Snakemake SLURM executor plugin documentation](https://github.com/snakemake/snakemake-executor-plugin-slurm).

 ## Tips for Configuration